Norumbega Park: History

-Norumbega Park opened in June 1897 and was built by the directors of the Commonwealth Avenue Street Railway in an attempt to increase patronage and revenues on the trolley line running between Boston and Auburndale.
+Norumbega Park opened on June 13, 1897 and was built by the directors of the Commonwealth Avenue Street Railway in an attempt to increase patronage and revenues on the trolley line running between Boston and Auburndale.
 The park's name was taken from the Norumbega Tower, a stone tower that Eben Norton Horsford had built across the river in Weston to mark the supposed Norse settlement of Norumbega.

 The park’s "Pavilion Restaurant" was managed by Joseph Lee, a skilled chef and former slave from South Carolina.
 Lee had owned and operated the exclusive Woodland Park Hotel in Auburndale before taking over the restaurant at Norumbega Park.

 Norumbega Park attracted hundreds of thousands of patrons each season.
 Its location on the Charles River meant that the park was accessible by water as well as via steam train, electric trolley, and (more so as the decades went on) automobile.
 Like other so-called "trolley parks" of its era, Norumbega Park became popular with the increasingly urbanized, middle class population who sought affordable recreation outside the city environment.

 By the 1905 season, the outdoor theater at Norumbega Park was replaced by a luxurious enclosed facility called the Great Steel Theater.
 The new venue featured vaudeville acts, plays (dramas, comedies, and musicals) as well as moving pictures shown on a novel device called a "Komograph".
 The Great Steel Theater was the largest theater in New England, and the park’s zoo was the largest in New England.

 Norumbega Park's success continued through the 1920s and beyond.
 In addition to the original carousel, new attractions were added including bumper cars, a Caterpillar ride and a huge Ferris wheel.